Stono/docker-nginx-letsencrypt/README.md

-**UPDATE** It seems like simp_le isn't really getting supported any more, whilst this version of the container still works (with the acme branch), I envisage it stopping working in the near future, and i'll have to update this to a different method of cert generation.
-I'm open to pull requests :D

 # nginx
 This is an nginx reverse proxy designed to front microservices with valid HTTPS certificates for free, using [letsencrypt](https://letsencrypt.org/).